How to Recover from PTSD

 So Why is PTSD a Process of Non-Recovery?

 I think this question is best answered in the form of a metaphor.
 On a much smaller scale, imagine having gotten in a recent car accident, perhaps a fender bender where someone rear-ended you.
-Naturally, after you got into this accident, I’d imagine you
+Naturally, after you got into this accident, I’d imagine you start playing the tape of the accident in your head for a while.
+Maybe you start asking yourself questions like:

 • Did I not look in the mirror enough?